tehLuaX/ArchiveTimeUtility/README.md

 ## Running ATU

+For information about the program syntax, head over to (the wiki)[https://github.com/tehLuaX/ArchiveTimeUtility/wiki].

 ### Standalone build

 There is only one standalone build available, and it's for Windows (x86).
 Just download the standalone version from the releases tab on GitHub and run the `.exe` file.